Luanamero/Luanamero/README.md

 🔬 Researching and developing methods to generate realistic simulations of the breast anatomy (phantoms).

-💻 Keen interest and experience in working on small projects in web development with React.
+💻 Keen interest and experience in working on small projects in web development with React and and Software Python projects.

 🌐 Open to projects and collaborations.
 Let's connect and create something impactful!

-Tools: Python, C, Matplotlib, Pandas, Git, Numpy, Java, React
+Tools: Python, React, Java, Pandas, Numpy, Matplotlib, Git

-Interests:  Computer Vision, NLP, Machine Learning, Software Developing and Researches.
+Interests:  Software Developing, Computer Vision, Machine Learning.